en

 Tennogawa Park is located around a large pond in Tsushima City.
 Its Wisteria Festival is celebrated from the end of April to the beginning of May.

 The park has 12 different varieties of wisteria and around 115 wisteria trees.
-During the wisteria festival, there are numerous food stalls and lots of events going on around the park.
-In addition, you can have Matcha (green tea) with a Japanese sweet under the incredible wisteria flowers.
-Be sure not to miss the wisteria when they are lit up in the evening.
+During the Wisteria festival, there are numerous food stalls and lots of events going on around the park.
+In addition, you can have Matcha (green tea) with a Japanese sweet under the stunning wisteria flowers.
+Be sure not to miss the light up event in the evening.

 Tennogawa Park (天王川公園)